fr33m0nk/optional/README.md

 ## API Docs
 - Detailed usages of below functions can be found in [tests](https://github.com/fr33m0nk/optional/blob/master/test/fr33m0nk/optional_test.clj)
+- **Collections should not be wrapped in an optional as any collection by itself could represent the absence of data by being empty.**
+- Read [this](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type/26328555#26328555) and [this](https://stackoverflow.com/a/73097167/19613290) for right practices of using Optional:
 - ### namespace
 ```clojure
 (ns fr33m0nk.optional)